1912 Republican Party presidential primaries: Delegate allocation

 A total of 1,078 delegates were allocated for the convention.

 Roosevelt supporters criticized the allocation of a large amount of delegates to the South as essentially amounting to a system of rotten boroughs; over 200 delegates would come from states that had not been won by a Republican since the end of Reconstruction and where the party was essentially non-existent other than Republican appointees who owed their jobs to Taft.
 However, Roosevelt had previously rejected an attempt to abolish Southern delegations at the 1908 Republican National Convention, relying on their support and his own leverage over federal appointments to secure Taft's nomination.
+Taft used his support from the southern delegates, 83% of which voted for him, to win the nomination.
 Another twelve delegates came from the District of Columbia, Hawaii, the Philippines, and Puerto Rico, which would not vote in the general election.

 Selection process

 The method of delegate selection in the various states was an early proxy contest between the progressives and the conservatives, with progressives favoring a direct primary process.
 Upon Roosevelt's entry into the race in late February 1912, his supporters lobbied for the adoption of direct primary laws in as many states as possible, believing that the existing convention system would be impassibly dominated by the conservatives.

 Despite the efforts of Taft supporters, primary elections were adopted by legislation in several states.
 In addition to the existing binding primary systems in place in California, Nebraska, North Dakota, Oregon, Wisconsin, and New Jersey, Roosevelt supporters successfully lobbied for primary legislation in Illinois, Massachusetts, Pennsylvania, Maryland, Ohio, and South Dakota.
 Taft supporters were successful in blocking primary legislation in Michigan.

 In the South, the convention system remained dominant; party leaders dominated the proceedings and were in turn dominated by the federal administration.
 Party leaders were told their appointment power (and in some cases their own federal employment) would be withdrawn if they did not deliver their delegation to Taft.
 Cecil Lyons, the chair of the Texas party, had his patronage power withdrawn over his support for Roosevelt.
 Upon Roosevelt's entry, Taft operatives also made every effort accelerate the pace of the conventions, so that they could be held before Roosevelt had an opportunity to organize.
+Roosevelt delegates to local and state conventions responded by frequently accusing the local party machine of corruption and illegitimacy, forming a rump convention, and electing a competing slate of delegates.
+This created a large number of delegate credential contests to be resolved at the national convention.